ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ## SOURCE RECORDS
 * Each Source Record contains...
-  * a "publisher_name" string (shown in J-Ono Search as publisher's copyright for associated images)
+  * a "`publisher_name`" string (shown in J-Ono Search Tool as publisher's copyright owner for associated images)
-  * a "site" string (not used, just a convenience)
+  * a "`site`" URL string (not currently used or displayed in the J-Ono Search Tool)
-  * an array of "source" objects.
+  * an array of "`source`" objects.
-* Each "source" object contains
+* Each "`source`" object contains
-  * a unique "id" name string
+  * a unique "`id`" name string, referenced by Definition records
-  * a "manga" title string (shown in J-Ono Search as manga title for associated images)
+  * a "`manga`" title string (shown in J-Ono Search Tool as manga title for associated images)

 Example Soure Record: